Recall the differences between federal and state law:

 There are certain scenarios wherein a franchisor can be exempt from the above-mentioned requirements.
 For instance, if the franchise relationship is a fractional franchise or is a leased department, the franchisor may be exempt from the provisions of part 436.
 Furthermore, if the franchisee is an entity in business for at least five years with a net worth of at least $5,715,500, then, too, the franchisor can be exempted.

 Any prospective franchisor or franchisee should thoroughly review the FTC Franchising Rule.
-Another option is to hire an attorney that specializes in franchise law.
+Another option is to hire an attorney that specializes in federal franchise law.